 - Determine any giveaways or swag.
 CAN has a limited amount of giveaways that we can supply upon request.
-If you are hosting an event and you'd like to learn more about the items we have, make a request by emailing information about your event to CAN at Director@ConcussionAwarenessNow.org! - Identify the information you'd like to share.
+If you are hosting an event, CAN can send you a Champion t-shirt to wear at your event!
+If you'd like to learn more about the items we have and submit a request, please email Project Director Gina Peattie at gpeattie@biausa.org! - Identify the information you'd like to share.
 CAN also has several one-page informational sheets about concussion prevention that can be downloaded from our website and printed.
 Head to CAN's website to take advantage of all of our resources.